Get back the life you deserve!

-I am experienced in working with a number of issues including depression, anxiety, low self-esteem, trauma, lack of confidence, relationship, family and childhood issues, terminal illness, bereavement and any kind of loss.
+I have particular experience in working with a number of issues including depression, anxiety, low self-esteem, trauma, lack of confidence, relationship, family and childhood issues, terminal illness, bereavement and any kind of loss.
 Having also faced many of life's challenges myself over the years including depression, bereavement and divorce I feel able to really be alongside you in your struggle.

 How I work

 I believe everyone has the capacity to reach their full potential or to be the person they want to be.
-I offer a warm, empathic, genuine and sensitive approach, where my client is not judged or criticised but simply given the time and space to be listened to and to work through their concerns.
+I offer a warm, empathic, genuine and sensitive approach, where you will not feel judged or criticised but simply given the time and space to be listened to and to work through your concerns.
 This leads to you gaining more clarity, acceptance, self-awareness and empowerment, thus enabling you to make substantial changes within yourself and how you see your place in the world.
 To explore aspects of your life causing the concern, distress and anxiety and getting to the root cause of the anxiety helps to alleviate it.
 Whether it be problems in your relationship, issues from your past or at their workplace or just an overall feeling of discontentment, the aim is to find a new perspective from which new choices may be found, therefore alleviating your feelings of worthlessness, helplessness, frustration and unhappiness.

 I aspire to treat each person as the unique individual that they are, embracing difference and diversity and upholding the vital values of integrity, respect, competence, resilience and humility that I feel are imperative in allowing a strong therapeutic relationship to develop.
 Confidentiality is also extremely important between us and is something I adhere to and take very seriously to ensure your trust in me is upheld.
 Only in circumstances where I feel yours, or another person’s safety is threatened, would I have to consult with you regarding confidentiality being broken.